Brownie79/Survive-Here/README.md

 Rarity: varchar(32): Can only of certain rarities
 Uses: int: Either Null, or has value (consumables)

+Vechicles: You'll need vehicles to move at a decent speed.
+Time to traverse is real life /10.
+So a block takes approx 3 seconds to walk.
+Having a bike / car / etc can speed this up.
+Holding "Shift" makes you run / bike faster = more stamina gets eaten up.

 ##Encounters:
 Encounters database contains Encounters,